 How we test noise-cancelling headphones

-While we have state-of-the-art testing facilities in London and Reading, where our in-house team of experienced reviewers test the majority of hi-fi and AV kit that passes through our door, noise-cancelling headphones are different beasts whose testing requires everyday use on the go in different – and yes, noisy – environments.
+While we have state-of-the-art testing facilities where our in-house team of experienced reviewers test the majority of hi-fi and AV kit that passes through our door, noise-cancelling headphones are of course different beasts – their testing requires everyday use on the go in different (and yes, noisy!) environments.

 Therefore, we test noise-cancelling pairs in an office, amidst street noise, on public transport and, when we can, even on a plane.
 We judge every pair on its ANC effectiveness as well as its design portability, comfort levels and battery life, and naturally sound quality is king in forming our verdicts and star ratings too.